 Health checks and certifications are an important part of breeding healthy puppies.
 Hip dysplasia is the most common and widespread health concern in our three breeds, and the most common method of checking for hip dysplasia is an x-ray taken when a dog is 24 months or older, which typically is sent to OFA (Orthopedic Foundation for Animals) for evaluation.
 The x-ray is evaluated by three veterinarians (which differ and/or rotate after a period of time), who each give an opinion ranging from Excellent to Severe.
 Excellent, Good, and Fair evaluations receive an OFA number as passing (no hip dysplasia).
-Borderline, Mild, Moderate and Severe evaluations indicate a degree of abnormality is evident and those dogs do not receive OFA an certification number.
-However, breeding two OFA certified dogs is in no way a guarantee that their puppies will be clear of hip dysplasia.
+Borderline, Mild, Moderate, and Severe evaluations indicate a degree of abnormality is evident and those dogs do not receive OFA and certification numbers.
+However, breeding two OFA-certified dogs are in no way a guarantee that their puppies will be clear of hip dysplasia.
 In fact, two OFA Excellent dogs can produce dysplastic offspring.

 I’d like to explain our decision to use PennHip here at Nosam

-The simple fact that you can physically manipulate a dogs hips and take multiple x-rays to make the hips look the better and send the best one off to OFA so that your breeding prospect will pass is the problem we have with OFA.
+The simple fact that you can physically manipulate a dog's hips and take multiple x-rays to make the hips look better and send the best one off to OFA so that your breeding prospect will pass is the problem we have with OFA.
 OFA is dependent on the people reading the x-rays and their personal consensus about the score.
-If you do pennhip, the answer you get will not change because its math and not up for opinion or debate.
+If you do pennhip, the answer you get will not change because it's math and not up for opinion or debate.

 AIS PennHIP testing is accurate in puppies as young as 16 weeks of age.
 It gives an estimate of the risk for painful osteoarthritis (OA) of canine hip dysplasia (CHD) later in life.
 With this information, preventive and palliative strategies can be recommended by the PennHIP-trained veterinarian.